-Prince William: Saving Earth should come before space tourism
+Prince William: Saving Earth Should Come Before Space Tourism

 Published

-The Duke of Cambridge says great minds should focus "on trying to repair this planet" not exploring space.Full Article
+"If we’re not careful we’re robbing from our children’s future through what we do now," the Duke of Cambridge said.Full Article

-The Duke of Cambridge has criticised the space race, saying it detracts focus from addressing climate change here on Earth.
+The Duke of Cambridge has criticised space race masterminds saying the world’s greatest minds need to focus on solving..

-From a launchpad in remote West Texas, legendary Captain James T. Kirk successfully blasted into space aboard Jeff Bezos' tourist..
+The Duke of Cambridge has criticised the space race stating that the world's greatest minds should focus on trying to fix the Earth..